rancher/rke2/developer-docs/k3s.md

 At the heart of RKE2 is the embedded K3s engine which functions as a supervisor for the kubelet and containerd processes.
-The K3s engine also provides an add-on controller that RKE2 leverages.
+The K3s engine also provides AddOn and Helm controllers that RKE2 leverages.
 So, RKE2 depends on K3s, but what does that look like from version to version?
-It is not yet as simple as 1.20.7+k3s1rke2r1 &rarr; 1.20.7+k3s1 but starting with 1.22.x it should be.
+It is not yet as simple as 1.20.7+rke2r1 &rarr; 1.20.7+k3s1, but starting with the release-1.22 branch it should be.

 Until then, here is a handy table: